-The following is a valid example of defining class attribute outside class definition:
+Now, here’s a valid example of defining a class attribute outside of the class definition:

 C1.x = 25

 The functions bound to a class are called methods.
-Even if class attributes are defined in the class body, in method definitions, they must be referenced in class_name.attribute_name syntax.
-The following is a valid example of a method accessing a class attributes:
+Even if the class attributes are defined in the class body, when using the method definitions, they must be referenced in the class_name.attribute_name syntax.

 x = 25